 Improve conservation of sea turtles in coastal regions of Oman.

-Did you know that thousands of sea turtles migrate annually from the shores of the Arabian Gulf, the Red Sea and Somalia to lay their eggs on the Oman’s shores?
-Between July and October 20,000 turtles or more lay an estimated 50,000-60,000 eggs each year in the Oman shoreline.
+Year by year thousands of sea turtles migrate from the shores of the Arabian Gulf, the Red Sea and Somalia to lay their eggs on the Oman’s shores.
+Between July and October around 20,000 turtles lay an estimated 50,000-60,000 eggs in the Oman shoreline.

 Oman has five of the world’s seven species of sea turtles: The Green Turtle, the Loggerhead Turtle, the Hawksbill Turtle, the Olive Ridley Turtle and the Leatherback Turtle which is found in Omani waters but does not nest on the beach.

-At night carrying their heavy shells on their backs these turtles drag themselves out of the water to the beach.
-Strenuously and with great difficulty, they dig a hole in the sand using the tips of their paws so as to bury their eggs and then return to the sea.
-After about 55 days, the eggs hatch and baby turtles come out to start the most dangerous journey of their lives, trying to avoid hungry foxes, crabs and birds and pushing their way towards the sea where they can find safety in the waters.
+At night these turtles drag themselves out of the water to the beach.
+With great difficulty they dig a hole in the sand, bury their eggs and then return to the sea.
+After about 55 days, the eggs hatch and baby turtles come out to start the most dangerous journey of their lives, trying to avoid sight seeing tourists, hungry foxes, crabs and birds.
+They push their way towards the sea where they can find safety in the waters.

 3 turtles equipped with GPS devices sending their positions to satellites were analysed against oil and other vessel traffic based on satellite AIS data in the Indian Ocean and in the coastal waters of Oman and Katar.
 The research results underlined the requirements for more marine protected areas with less vessel traffic and gave WWF more facts for their negotiations with local decision makers.

 Interested in more information about our analytics work with satellite data and AIS?
 You want to setup up a project within seeOcean?
 Contact us here.